TrellixVulnTeam/swahilipython_SCMU/Doc/library/locale.rst

       .. note::

-         The expression is in the syntax suitable for the :c:func:`regex` function from the C library, which might differ from the syntax used in :mod:`re`.
+         The expression is in the syntax suitable for the :c:func:`regex` function kutoka the C library, which might differ kutoka the syntax used in :mod:`re`.

    .. data:: NOEXPR